iterative/dvc.org/static/docs/commands-reference/status.md

 	new:      9c0b1f5c3560b6a2838b3fbcd7d72665
 ```

-If desired, we can see the cache objects by their checksum instead of file name.
+If desired, we can list the cache objects by their checksum instead of file name.

 ```dvc
 $ dvc status --cloud --remote rcache --all-branches